 Day order: This order can be placed when an investor is willing to buy/sell shares on a particular day and the order gets automatically canceled if not fulfilled on that day.

-If you are new to share market and want to learn how to pick winning stocks, then here is an amazing crash course that I highly recommend you to check out.
+Note: If you are new to share market and want to learn how to pick winning stocks, then here is an amazing crash course that I highly recommend you to check out.

 Trading volume: It is the total number of shares being traded at a particular period of time.
+When securities are more actively traded, their trade volume is high.
+Higher trade volumes for a stock mean higher liquidity, better order execution and a more active market for connecting a buyer and seller.

 Liquidity: Liquidity means how easily you can buy/sell a share without affecting the share price.
 A highly liquid share means that it can easily be bought or sold.
 A low liquid stock means that the buyers/sellers are hard to find.

 Short selling: It is a practice where the trader sells share first (which he doesn’t even own at that time) and hope that the price of that share starts falling.
-He will make a profit by buying back those shares at the lower price.
+He will make a profit by buying back those shares at a lower price.
 Overall, both selling and buying are done here, however, it’s sequence is opposite to the regular transactions to get the profit of the falling share prices.

 Going long: This is buying the shares in expectations that the share price is going to increase.
 When a trader say I am “Going long…” or “Go long”, it indicates his interest in buying a particular share.